jflanigan/jamr/README.md

 #Building

-First checkout the github repository:
+Download the source of the latest release or checkout the github repository:

     git clone https://github.com/jflanigan/jamr.git